-New York online casino legalization won’t happen during 2023 if Assembly or Senate iGaming bills aren’t included in the “one house” versions of the New York State Legislature‘s budget proposal on March 9.
+The 2023 effort to expand online gambling in New York will fail if Assembly or Senate iGaming bills aren’t included in the “one house” versions of the State Legislature‘s budget proposal on March 9.
 So state Sen. Joseph P. Addabbo Jr. urged iGaming leaders he’d gathered for a roundtable discussion on March 7 to reach out to Gov. Kathleen C. Hochul, Assembly Speaker Carl Heastie, and Senate Majority Leader Andrea Stewart-Cousins to express support for A3634 and S4856.

 Addabbo, D-Ozone Park, sat side-by-side with state Assemblyman J. Gary Pretlow, D-Mount Vernon, today in the Manhattan New York State Senate Hearing Room.